akoskm/akoskm.github.io/_posts/2016-06-23-blogging-in-your-first-language.md

 There are people out there that do not have the privilege to attend to such courses or the caring parents or the right environment.

 What if for somebody it would mean a lot to have things a little bit different.
 These Universities are giving people with different backgrounds a chance to apply and all my respect goes to them and I was completely wrong.
 Not just by questioning their strategy but by not trying to reach out to all the people I could, by giving them something useful and informative.
-I can not recall that I wrote anything on any other language I use, except English.
+Just like I'm doing with my current audience.

 I am sure that there are brilliant minds out there who need just a little help to overcome an obstacle created by a language that is unknown to them.